-- Bringing data inside workbooks is done through data tables. - A data table contains metadata for data source connection settings, data query, schema definition, calculated columns, transforms, etc. - One data table can use only one data connector to connect to a data source. - ☐ Two or more data tables can be joined to create a new joined data table. - Data table permissioning and sharing between users or groups is done similarly like workbooks (i.e., using folder tree). - There are four types of data tables.
-The first three resides at the Data Library, the fourth one, called linked data tables, will be part of workbooks and will reference one of the three types from Data Library.
+- □ Bringing data inside workbooks is done through data tables. - □ A data table contains metadata for data source connection settings, data query, schema definition, calculated columns, transforms, etc. - One data table can use only one data connector to connect to a data source. - ☐ Two or more data tables can be joined to create a new joined data table. - Data table permissioning and sharing between users or groups is done similarly like workbooks (i.e., using folder tree). - There are four types of data tables.
+The first three reside at the Data Library.

 Data Table Type Description Data Store Users can opt to store data closer to Panopticon server in an embedded database.
 Live Direct connection to source data.
-Joined Two or more different types of data tables joined together creating a new data table.
-Linked Resides inside workbooks and points to one of the data tables from Data Library.
+Joined Two or more different types of data tables joined together, creating a new data table.
+Uploaded Uploaded files through any of the file connectors, that consequently become a Data Store, after importing to data store.